Client Service Model

 • communications and disclosures pursuant to fiduciary responsibilities

-• trade management practices
+• portfolio and trade management practices

 • integration of the compliance regimen with operational processes